Lesson 14: Project - Interactive Card

 For each of the remaining items on your interactions table:

-• Add an if block (or if-else block if you need a fallback action) inside the draw loop.
+block if you need a fallback action) inside the draw loop. - Add the appropriate Boolean comparison block to the condition (eg.

 Challenge: Can you create more sophisticated conditionals by nesting them or using compound booleans?